-The sunrise which greeted me as I stepped onto deck of the Brittany Ferry crossing from Portsmouth was a sure sign of a good start.
-As fishermen directed their boats and we bobbed closer to harbour the cold crisp winter morning didn’t seem so bad at all.
+The sunrise, which greeted me as I stepped onto the deck of the Brittany Ferry crossing from Portsmouth, was a sure sign of a good start.
+As fishermen directed their boats and we bobbed closer to the harbour, the cold, crisp winter morning didn’t seem so bad at all.

-The cobbled streets, the Fort, Ramparts and St Vincent Cathedral are the main attraction here, making it the ideal place to wander aimlessly and soak up the history.
+The cobbled streets, the Fort, Ramparts and St Vincent Cathedral are the main attractions here, making it the ideal place to wander aimlessly and soak up the history.
 Dropping into one of the many little shops to warm up on route is mandatory.
 If you stumble upon Couleur Safran, settle on a petite table and indulge in one of the best Crêpe and Chocolat Chaud you will ever taste (And trust me, it is rare for me to recommend somewhere.)

 Mont Saint Michel